- Age: 20 to 40

 - Avoid exposure to dust and chemicals.

-- Notify your doctor at once if any symptoms develop or worsen.
+- Notify your doctor at right away if any symptoms develop or worsen.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.